Kezzryn/Advent-of-Code/2015/README.md

 Day 9 - All in a Single Night
 - Travelling saleman problem.
 And hey!
 I can use my unused code from 2022 Day 16 for this.
 - Simple dictionary with Branch and bound.
 I need to figure out a better function for bounding on Max.

+Day 10 - Elves Look, Elves Say
+- This is a look and say problem.
+- String parsing with some range work with .Except()